tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### forDataQualityNeed

 - Name: bdqffdq:forDataQualityNeed
-- Definition: Category of properties that relates a DataQualityNeed to specific Methods.
+- Definition: Category of properties that relates a bdqffdq:DataQualityNeed to specific bdqffdq:Methods.

 ********************

 #### forIssue

 - Name: bdqffdq:forIssue
-- Definition: Relates an IssueMethod to an Issue.
+- Definition: Relates a bdqffdq:IssueMethod to a bdqffdq:Issue.
 - SubClass Of: forDataQualityNeed; issueProperty
 - Range [ owl:someValuesFrom bdqffdq:forIssue ]